- Portable Games

 "Anyhow, we'll show Norse to the inn first.
 Right after this."

-It's said that the inn in the village, which is just one house, is located somewhere that takes less than a minute on foot from there.
+It's said that the village inn, merely a house, is located somewhere less than a minute on foot from there.

 The three went to the inn while Kate grumbled and complained.